Police: Lawyer Murdaugh arranged own death but shot grazed

 The shooter, Curtis Edward Smith, was charged with assisted suicide, insurance fraud and several other counts in the Sept.
 4 shooting of Alex Murdaugh on a lonely highway in Hampton County, the State Law Enforcement Division said in a statement.

+Murdaugh's lawyers said Smith sold him drugs and took advantage of his mental illness and deep depression over the deaths of his wife, Maggie, and son Paul, as well as his father's death from cancer the same week.
+They said Murdaugh told them all about what happened Monday and they called state police to share his confession to the assisted suicide attempt.

+“He didn’t want law enforcement spending more time on this fake crime instead of focusing on solving the murders of Maggie and Paul," attorney Dick Harpootlian said on the Today show.

-Murdaugh was not charged Tuesday night, but agents said more charges were expected.
+Murdaugh was not charged Tuesday night, but agents called him a co-defendant and said more charges were expected.
+Harpootlian said he expects Murdaugh to be charged in his own shooting, but doesn't think his client knows who killed his wife and son.

+“Clearly he is distraught about their deaths.
+He did not murder them," Harpootlian said.

-Murdaugh gave Smith the gun to kill him and he followed Murdaugh to Old Salkehatchie Road firing one shot at the lawyer as he stood in the road, an agent said in a sworn statement.
+Murdaugh gave Smith the gun to kill him and he followed Murdaugh to Old Salkehatchie Road firing one shot at the lawyer as he stood in the road, a state agent said in a sworn statement.

 But that bullet only grazed Murdaugh's head and he was able to call 911 for help, authorities said.
-Murdaugh's lawyer said last week his skull was fractured by the bullet.
+Murdaugh's lawyer said last week his skull was fractured by the bullet and Harpootlian said the shot temporarily blinded Murdaugh.

 Murdaugh wanted Smith to kill him so his surviving son would get his $10 million life insurance policy, state agents said.